CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 |            3            |     Distant     |
 |            4            |  Sharpshooter  |

+## Spell Concentration

+Certain Spells demand a character's concentration to keep their effects active.
+If this concentration is interrupted, the Spell's magic ends.

+If a Spell necessitates concentration, the Duration entry of the spell will indicate this, and it will specify how long you can concentrate on it.
+You can stop concentrating at any time.

+Regular activities, like moving or attacking, don't disturb your concentration.
+However, the following factors can disrupt your concentration:

+* Casting another spell that requires concentration.
+If you cast a spell that needs concentration while you're focusing on a different spell, you lose concentration on the first spell.
+You can't concentrate on two spells simultaneously.
+* Suffering damage.
+If you take damage while focusing on a spell, you must make a Magic Governing Core Skill check to maintain your concentration.
+The challenge level is equal to the level of injury taken.
+If you take damage from multiple sources, you make a separate saving throw for each injury source.
+* Becoming incapacitated or dying.
+If you're incapacitated or die, you lose concentration on a spell.
+* The Narrator might also decide that certain environmental phenomena might require the concentrating character to succeed on a Governing Core Skill check to maintain concentration.
+For example, a wave washing over you while you're on a storm-tossed ship might require a CL 2 Governing Core Skill Check.

-## Spells In Combat
+## Using Spells In Combat

-If a character intends to use Spells during a combat round, on the Declaration Phase they can declare what spell they are attempting to use.
+If a character intends to use Spells during a combat round, on the Declaration Phase they will declare what Spell they are attempting to use.

-During the following Action Phase, during their action the character makes a Magic Skill Roll to see if they were able to achieve the spell they declared.

 - A character can cast 1 spell per round that uses Magic Resource.
 - A character can cast 1 spell per round that does not use Magic Resource.
-- A character can only cast 1 spell per turn as part of their combat roll.
+- A character can only cast 1 spell per turn as their combat roll.

-### Spells as Combat Rolls

-Almost all traditional offensive magic spells can be represented as Combat Roll Spells.

-- Bone Claws = Bodily Magic Skill + Small Slashing Blade
-- Fire Bolt = Fire Magic Skill + Light Crossbow
-- Cone of Cold = Cold Magic + Mag.
-Medium Cone
-- Water Whip = Water Magic Skill + Whip
-- Earth Shield = Earth Magic + Large Shield
+During the following Action Phase, during their action they make a Magic Skill roll to see if they were able to achieve the Spell they declared.
+If they succeed, the spell is cast.
+If the Spell was a Combat Roll Spell, than the additional dice from the Combat Roll Spell are rolled and are combined with the already rolled Magic Skill dice, making up the Magic Combat Roll.
+If they were unsuccesful in casting the spell, the Spell is not cast but the magic resource is still consumed.

+## Weapon Spells

 **Casting Time:** Instantaneous

 **Duration:** 1 round

-**Magic Skills required:** Any Magic Skill

-From the Magic Skill used to cast this spell, create flavored magic armaments for use in combat.
-As part of the same spell, an armament can be created in each hand to benefit from the Dual Wielded Modifier.
-The Magic Combat Roll consists of the Magic Skill roll use to cast this spell plus the Dice Modifiers from the Magic Armament's chosen from the tables below.
+From the Magic Skill used to cast this Spell, create flavored magic armaments for use in combat.
+As part of the same Weapon Spell, an armament can be created in each hand to benefit from the Dual Wielded Modifier.

 Damage Types are determined by the Magic Skill used.

 If the Magic Skill used isn't Melee Capable, then any below option with the Range of Melee or Reach is unavailable.
 If the Magic Skill used isn't Ranged Capable, then any use of any ranged magic is unavailable.

+Weapon Spell Combat Roll = (Magic Skill roll) + (Weapon Spell Dice Modifiers)

 Shields can also be created as part of this spell, occupying a hand that is free.
 The Defense the shield provides is dependant on the Magic Skill used.
 For instance, while Earth magic could create a Physical Defense Shield, it could not create a Mental Defense Shield.

+Almost all traditional offensive magic spells can be represented as Weapon Spells.

+- Bone Claws = Bodily Magic Skill + Small Slashing Blade
+- Fire Bolt = Fire Magic Skill + Light Crossbow
+- Cone of Cold = Cold Magic + Mag.
+Medium Cone
+- Water Whip = Water Magic Skill + Whip
+- Earth Shield = Earth Magic + Large Shield

 ### Incompetent Combat Roll Spells